ircdocs/modern-irc/index.md

 Capability negotiation is started by the client issuing a `CAP LS 302` command (referring to IRCv3.2 capability negotiation).
 Negotiation is then performed with the `CAP REQ`, `CAP ACK`, and `CAP NAK` commands, and is ended with the `CAP END` command.

-Clients may use the `CAP` command and request new capabilities at any time.
-Only if used during initial registration does it suspend registration.
-Once capability negotiation has ended the registration process shall continue.
+If used during initial registration, and the server supports capability negotiation, the `CAP` command will suspend registration.
+Once capability negotiation has ended the registration process will continue.

-The 'official' capability negotiation specifications and improvements to capability negotiation are managed by the [IRCv3 Working Group](http://ircv3.net/irc/).
+Clients and servers should implement capability negotiation and the `CAP` command based off the [IRCv3.1](http://ircv3.net/specs/core/capability-negotiation-3.1.html) and [IRCv3.2](http://ircv3.net/specs/core/capability-negotiation-3.2.html) Capability Negotiation specifications.
+'Official' updates, improvements, and new versions of capability negotiation are managed by the [IRCv3 Working Group](http://ircv3.net/irc/).

 ---